 The courts have previously held that although certain characteristics could be attributed to being impaired by alcohol, without observation that driver was actually impaired, reasonable suspicion may not exist.
 State v.
 Scott, 17 Fla.
 L. Weekly Supp.
 1075a (Fla.
 9th Cir.
 Ct.
 2010).

 DUI Defense Attorney for Stop Issues in Tampa, FL

 If your DUI case involves a possible bad stop or prolonged detention, then contact an experienced criminal defense attorney at Sammis Law Firm.
-Our four attorney focus exclusively on criminal defense with an emphasis on
+We focus exclusively on criminal defense with an emphasis on